Communication situations are any kind of situation in which communication takes place.

 Conflicts that arise due to personality differences occur due to different dispositions among teammates, in terms of how they behave, how they think and react, what they like or dislike.

-A senior manager in a bank has an argument with a bank clerk who is often arriving late to the office.
-From the point of view of the senior manager, the bank clerk is “lazy” and “irresponsible”.
-From the point of view of the bank clerk, the senior manager is constantly calling him out because he dislikes him.
+Example: A senior manager has an argument with an employee who is often arriving late to the office.
+From the point of view of the senior manager, the employee is “lazy” and “irresponsible”.
+From the point of view of the employee, the senior manager is constantly calling him out because he dislikes him.

 How to resolve a conflict due to personality differences